 Learning Specialists provide ongoing teaching and consultation.
 The Lower School Learning Specialist provides small group remedial instruction based on need, in class accommodation support, and informal assessments and screens.
 The Middle School Learning Specialist provides small group instruction based on need, oversees classroom accommodations, and teaches a study skills class to all 6th grade students.
 The Upper School Learning Specialist provides individualized student consultation and teaches foundation skills to all incoming freshmen.

-In collaborative discussions with parents, teachers, and students, learning specialists make recommendations to support the learner in school and at home.
-Recommendations include strategies for teachers and parents, and techniques for the student to use independently.
-These conversations also help determine the advisability of further evaluation from an outside resource.
+In collaborative discussions with parents, teachers, and students, the Learning Specialists make recommendations to support the learner in school and at home.
+Recommendations include strategies for teachers, parents, and techniques for the student to use independently.
+These conversations also help determine the advisability of future evaluations and/or support services from outside resources.